-- 1. The keeping of cats and dogs shall be as follows: - a.
-Not more than four domestic cats per household that are six months of age or older is permitted as an accessory use in any zoning classification. - b.
-Not more than the maximum number of dogs allowed per State of Michigan Dog Law, PA 339 of 1919, as amended, per household that are six months of age or older is permitted as an accessory use in any residential zoning district. - 2.
-Any residential land use, building or structure where more than four domestic cats per household that are six months of age or older are boarded, housed or bred for commercial purposes shall be considered a kennel.
-Any residential land use, building or structure where more than the maximum number of dogs allowed per State of Michigan Dog Law, PA 339 of 1919, as amended, per household that are six months of age or older are boarded, housed, or bred for commercial purposes shall be considered a kennel. - C. Rabbits.
+- 1. The keeping of not more than four domestic household pets that are six months of age or older is permitted as an accessory use in any zoning classification. - 2.
+Any land, building or structure where more than four domestic household pets that are six months of age or older are boarded, housed or bred for commercial purposes shall be considered a kennel.

+C. Rabbits.